 As every entrepreneur knows all too well, 9 out of 10 startups fail.
 One of the key factors that ultimately results in startups being terminated is the recognition that the company is failing to grow fast enough.
-This recognition creates a death spiral in which investors stop coming forward with cash and the startup is no longer able to pay its bills – even if there is reasonable demand for the product or service.
+This recognition creates a death spiral in which investors stop coming forward with cash and the startup is no longer able to pay its bills – even if there is a reasonable demand for the product or service.

-As a result, it’s not uncommon for startups to spend above 50% of their budget on marketing and sales in order to breakout of this high risk phase in the life of a startup.
+As a result, it’s not uncommon for startups to spend above 50% of their budget on marketing and sales in order to break out of this high-risk phase in the life of a startup.
 With that kind of investment, they expect tangible results and the survival of their startup depends on it.

 Almost all companies are shifting their marketing budget towards digital marketing as their customers increasingly move online and away from traditional media, such as newspapers, TV and radio.
 More than 50% of media is now consumed online globally, but the figure is even higher among specific audiences such as young people and residents of developing countries.

 It’s not surprising then that digital marketing now represents one of the largest investments that many startups make.
 However, the amount of money spent is not nearly as important as spending it in the right way that supports business objectives.